Skip to content

 Go

 Building livepeer requires Go.
-Follow the official Go installation instructions (opens in a new tab).
+Follow the official Go installation instructions.

 Build and install